shindavid/AlphaZeroArcade/README.md

 A generic AlphaZero framework.

 There are many AlphaZero implementations out there, but most of them are for a specific game.
 Some implementations are more generic but at a serious performance cost.
-This implementation is designed to be maximally generic at zero overhead.
+This implementation is designed to be maximally generic at minimal overhead.

 ## C++ Overview